Activities & Events

 If you prefer to sail on a historic Skipjack, then Captain Ed Farley and H.M Krentz await your call.
 Docked in St Michaels.

 Skipjack H. M. Krentz: Sailing on the H. M. Krentz.
 Daily 2 hour sailing schedule 11:00 AM, 2 PM, evening to sunset.
 Departs from the Chesapeake Bay Maritime Museum in St. Michaels.
 Admission charge.

 A National Historic Landmark: Skipjack Rebecca T. Ruark

 Sail aboard the oldest working skipjack on the Chesapeake Bay, built in 1886.
 Enjoy nautical tales and ecology stories from 5th-generation and world-renowned Capt.
 Wade H. Murphy, Jr.

-Go fishing with Captain Bobby Marshall, sets sail from Tilghman Island.
-Call 410-924-4201 to set up your experience!
+Captain Bobby Marshall: This captain sets sail from Tilghman Island.

-The Patriot – Take a leisurely cruise up the Miles River aboard the climate-controlled Patriot while you listen to an historic narration of Talbot County.
-410-745-3100.
+The Patriot: Take a leisurely cruise up the Miles River aboard the climate-controlled Patriot while you listen to a historic narration of Talbot County.